Once bitten twice shy. Tough lessons learned paying a high price is not forgotten in haste.

-Now taking this analogy to the next level as to how a browser would capitalize with information that passes through it.
-Every activity creates a digital trace such as booking for a movie, watching a show on Netflix or searching for some information, this is fodder for the data distilleries.
+Now take this analogy to the next level as to how a browser would capitalize with information that passes through it.
+Every activity creates a digital trace such as booking for a movie, watching a show on Netflix, or searching for some information, this is fodder for the data distilleries.

 If you have searched an airline for flight info or a product on the Net, then for the next one month the browser comes up with information on all flights to that destination.
 If it’s a product, then it comes up with numerous advertisements on the product you had searched for.

 This very clearly indicates that the data mined from the browser is being used for economic gains by the company that set up the browser.
 Access to data cloaks companies from the competition.